Yangseungchan/DataStructure/Hash/ChainHash/README.md

 # 4. Conclusion

-It is the program that **converts the given expression into expression tree and convert it into expression again**.
-As this program uses both stack and binary tree considering the rules of expression for realizing this function, it is considered one of the most complicated programs in my thought.
+It is the program that **realizes the HashTable based on the Chaining method**.
+As it includes the LinkedList for the chaining method, the Chain-HashTable is not that hard data structure to realize.